ultrabug/py3status/py3status/modules/README.md

 ### <a name="file_status"></a>file_status

-Display if a file or dir exists.
+Display if a file or directory exists.

 Configuration parameters:
   - `cache_timeout` how often to run the check *(default 10)*